MisterProtocol/RAND-editor/README.md

 out on the whole `config` thing by quite a few decades.
 (Personal note:
 Frankly, I'm surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script. --MOB)

+IMPORTANT: In building "e", the first thing you should do is change to the `e20` directory and run either `make sys5.depend` or `make bsd.depend`, depending on whether you're building the editor for Linux or MacOS.
+You only need to do this once, unless you change the code in such a way as to change which `#include` files are included via a `#define`.

 A note about man/Makefile: The "e" manpage uses nroff/troff diversions (the .di command).
 However, the current "man" command, in a brilliant